Skip to Content

 The majority of the traditional dishes throughout Colombia were shaped by the influence of the Spanish, who colonized the area around the 1500s.
 Alongside the Spaniards came enslaved people from Africa, thus expanding the bounds of Colombian cuisine even further.
 However, credit also goes to the Indigenous groups residing in the country long before anyone else.

 Over time, the traditions of these unique parties melded together to create the flavorful masterpieces we know and love today!
 When traveling throughout the country, you will still find small differences between ingredients and preparation styles.
-Still, there is no denying that every morsel of Colombian food that touches your tongue will be absolutely delicious.
+Still, there is no denying that every morsel of Colombian food that touches your tongue will be delicious.

 The cuisine of beautiful Colombia has been shaped by both colonizers and indigenous inhabitants